Alumnae have several options for an MHC email address:

 Accounts that have been closed or locked due to security issues or acceptable use violations might not be eligible for reinstatement.

 As long as you keep your email account, you will still have access to your personal network space.
-However ‘classwork’, ‘classweb’ and ella's ‘My Workspace’ files and folders are provided for current students only.
+However ‘classwork’, ‘classweb’, ella's ‘My Workspace' and Moodle files and folders are provided for current students only.
 (The purpose of these folders is for academic materials.)
-You must save your data from these locations before graduation by.
+You must save your data from these locations before graduation.
+The simple method to save these files is to a flash drive.
 In general, material in "classwork", "classweb", and "ella" will be available in a read-only mode (you cannot delete or modify it) for one semester after graduation.
 After that it is permanently removed.

 Also, please note that your personal MHC webpages (mtholyoke.edu/~username) are searchable through Google or any search engine.
 Content you put on MHC webpages may be meaningful to you during your college years, but might not be something you want available to future employers.
 We recommend you make any changes or deletions to those pages before you leave campus.